Dawson Creek and District Hospital Replacement – Dawson Creek, BC

 Project Overview

-We are building a new, state-of-the-art hospital in Dawson Creek to address current and future health and patient care needs.
+We are building a new, state-of-the-art hospital to address current and future health and patient care needs.

-The vision of the Dawson Creek & District Hospital (DCDH) Replacement Project is to create a model of excellence in health care that will incorporate modern best practices and standards for the hospital, as well as meet the future needs of the region.
+The vision of the project is to create a model of excellence in health care that will incorporate modern best practices and standards for the hospital, as well as meet the future needs of the region.

 Project Overview

-We are building a new, state-of-the-art hospital in Dawson Creek to address current and future health and patient care needs.
+We are building a new, state-of-the-art hospital to address current and future health and patient care needs.

-The vision of the Dawson Creek & District Hospital (DCDH) Replacement Project is to create a model of excellence in health care that will incorporate modern best practices and standards for the hospital, as well as meet the future needs of the region.
+The vision of the project is to create a model of excellence in health care that will incorporate modern best practices and standards for the hospital, as well as meet the future needs of the region.

 The new hospital will improve the healing environment and provide culturally safe care for residents of the Northeast.
 It will benefit patients, families, physicians and staff through strengthened existing services.
 The project will support recruitment, retention, and engagement of health care workers and bring local economic benefits to the City of Dawson Creek, surrounding areas, and local Indigenous communities.

-• Improved mental health service delivery with a new in-patient suite and an increase of beds from 15 to 18 plus two high observation rooms.
+Improved mental health service delivery with an increase of beds from 15 to 18, plus 2 high observation rooms.

 The budget for the project is approximately $590 million which will be shared by the provincial government, through Northern Health, and the Peace River Regional Hospital District.